FC Dynamo Kyiv: Stagnation period

+Crests and colours

 Crest

 Being a member of the All-Union Sports Society Dynamo, the Dynamo football team of Kyiv adopted the same emblem of the Dynamo's sports society as its first logo, which featured on their shirts since 1927 and was a cursive blue Cyrillic letter "Д" (D) in a vertical rhombus.
 Similar emblem existed in other Soviet football teams throughout the Soviet Union such as FC Dynamo Moscow, FC Dinamo Tbilisi, FC Dinamo Minsk, and others.
 The idea of symbol is attributed to a native of Ukraine Leonid Nedolya-Honcharenko who at that time served as a chief of political department of the OGPU troops in Moscow District.

 The symbol the club obtained on franchise rights from the Ukrainian Fitness and Sports Society "Dynamo" (see Dynamo–Ukraine).
 Over the years, the club's logo has undergone many changes and replacements, but the cursive "D" has remained ever since.

 In 2003 after Dynamo won their 10th domestic trophy, a golden star was added at the top of the logo to celebrate the club's success.
 The second star was added to the logo in 2007 during celebrations of Dynamo's 80-year anniversary.
 Although Dynamo has won only 15 Ukrainian league titles, their 13 titles as USSR Champions were taken into account.